sphinx-doc/sphinx/doc/rest.rst

    .. |caution| image:: warning.png
                 :alt: Warning!

-See the :rstref:`reST reference for substitutions <substitution-definitions>` for details.
+See the :duref:`reST reference for substitutions <substitution-definitions>` for details.

 If you want to use some substitutions for all documents, put them into a